Beverley: Media

 Beverley and the East Riding of Yorkshire region is served by the East Riding Mail, which is the sister paper to the Hull Daily Mail.

 The Beverley Guardian was printed for 160 years, but it ceased in September 2016.

+Beverley has two independent hyper-local magazines, Just Beverley and HU17.net.

-Radio stations BBC Radio Humberside and Viking FM serve the town and the whole of the East Riding of Yorkshire but, are based in the nearby city of Hull.
+Radio stations BBC Radio Humberside, Hits Radio East Yorkshire & North Lincolnshire and Nation Radio East Yorkshire serve the town and the whole of the East Riding of Yorkshire but, are based in the nearby city of Hull.

+Local TV coverage is provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
+Television signals are received from the Belmont TV transmitter.

 Kingstown Hospital Radio serves the East Riding Community Hospital, in addition to the Hull Royal Infirmary and Castle Hill Hospital in nearby Cottingham.

 Beverley has its own radio station 107.8 Beverley FM, which broadcasts to Beverley and its surrounding area from the studio based in the town.

 The exterior scenes in Lease of Life, (with Robert Donat), in 1954, were filmed in Beverley and nearby Lund, East Riding of Yorkshire, (Hinton St John), as well as Beverley Minster.

 Religion

 Beverley's largest religious denomination is Christianity; 79.9% of the people in the area polled as part of the United Kingdom Census 2001 professed the Christian faith, 8% above the national average.